The TOMS Movement

-On April 16 of this year, TOMS is asking everyone to go barefoot for a day to raise awareness for the millions of children around the world who don't have shoes themselves.
-The "One Day Without Shoes" global initiative will welcome participants from America to Asia and all across the globe to share this message.
-Please join TOMS and Nordstrom on April 16 and shed your shoes for a good cause.
+Each year, TOMS asks everyone to go barefoot for one day to raise awareness of the millions of children around the world who don't have shoes themselves.
+The "One Day Without Shoes" global initiative welcomes participants from America to Asia and all across the globe to share this message.

 In 2006, American traveler Blake Mycoskie befriended children in a village in Argentina and found they had no shoes to protect their feet.
 Wanting to help, he created TOMS, a company that would match every pair of shoes purchased with a pair of new shoes given to a child in need.
 One for One.®